 A nice timeline of video game history put together by the International Center for the History of Electronic Games.

 So.
 When the idea of developing The Dot Eaters was knocking around my head back in 1997-98, Greg Chance’s frighteningly large archive of home system information, from 1972 to 1996, was one of the few sites actually providing a comprehensive history of video games.
 It is now reduced to a web index of his content, but it is still worth taking the trouble to poke around the material.
-Hit the museum button to see it.
-As for Chance’s dignified site logo of Grover taking a dump while gripping his joystick, if you nose around The Dot Eaters enough, you just might catch him relieving himself.
+Hit the Museum button to see it.
+As for Chance’s dignified site logo of Grover taking a dump while gripping his joystick, if you nose around The Dot Eaters enough, you just might have a shot at finding him relieving himself.

 Similar to what I described in the blurb for Greg Chance’s video game history site, Videotopia was one of the few sites dealing in video game nostalgia when I started out with The Dot Eaters back in ’98.
 It continues as a huge travelling exhibition of classic videogames, both arcade and home consoles.
 On the advisory board are such videogame luminaries as Al Acorn (PONG), Ralph Baer (Odyssey), Nolan Bushnell (Computer Space, PONG), and Eugene Jarvis (Defender) among others.
 Not too shabby.
 The website contains the major entries in the exhibit, along with a truncated history for each.